orfeotoolbox/OTB/Documentation/Cookbook/rst/QGISInterface.rst

 * **Activate**: This is a checkbox to activate or deactivate OTB provider.
 Any invalid settings in OTB folder will uncheck this when saved.

 * **OTB folder**: This is the directory where OTB is available.
-Valid values are list below.
+Valid values are listed below.

 * **OTB application folder**: This is the location(s) of OTB applications.
 Multiple paths are allowed to use custom/proprietary OTB applications.